If you just bought a new charcoal smoker or have one stored away in the garage, it’s time to pull it out and start cooking!

 You want to clean up or remove any dust or ash on the grate as well as on the base or bottom of the smoker.

-Once the base is cleaned,place it on a steady stand.
+Once the base is cleaned,place it on a steady stand (such as these top smoker stands).
 Make sure it doesn’t wobble.
 It should be able to carry the weight of the cover and food you’ll be grilling.

 Next, put the charcoal ring in the center.
 Fill it with coals, until just right below the edges of the ring.
 You can always add more later.